 Words for Work ultimately aims to help young people to find employment.
 It is a school based intervention that is offered to students before they start on the journey of exams, interviews and job seeking.
 Words for Work focuses on improving student’s literacy skills, helps them to develop crucial employability skills and teaches them confidence in their own abilities.

 Effective speaking and listening skills are critical for employability.
 Words for Work challenges students to re-evaluate the way they use their communication skills by working alongside business volunteers on tasks that stimulate thought and discussion around communication and how important it may be for their future.

 There are three partners in the delivery of Words for Work:

-The National Literacy Trust manages the programme nationally and provides support to Hubs to enable them to manage the programme successfully in their local area.
+The National Literacy Trust manages the programme nationally with funding and support from the Paul Hamlyn Foundation.
+We provide support to Hubs to enable them to manage the programme successfully in their local area.

 Hubs manage the programme in their local area by recruiting schools and businesses and training business volunteers to work with students.
 If you would like to find out more about becoming a Words for Work Hub please contact us.